DisciplinaOU/disciplina/docs/pull_request_template.md

 - [ ] as well as subproject READMEs for all related executables

 Also,
+- [ ] my commit history is clean, descriptive and do not contain merge or revert commits or commits like "WIP".
 - [ ] my code complies with the [style guide](docs/code-style.md)
 - [ ] my documentation is checked with a spell checker (like [Grammarly](https://app.grammarly.com))